Massi96/IOT-Weather-Station/README.md

 * BMP180 (For atmospheric pressure)
 * NodeMCU (For communication with the database)

-In addition, measurements are stored and displayed with three php fils:
+In addition, measurements are stored and displayed with three php file:

 * add.php (To update the database)
 * connect.php (To connect with the database)